 Consider joining a guided tour of the historic center

 Visiting and seeing the Middle Ages buildings, wandering the historic streets, is lovely – it’s all very pretty and picturesque.
-But having a guide there with you can open up the city’s history, with anecdotes and stories providing meaning behind the architecture and medieval streets.
+But having a guide with you can open up the city’s history, with anecdotes and stories providing meaning behind the architecture and medieval streets.

 Some tours also offer skip-the-line tickets as part of the tour, which really adds value.